youth5427/csci-39548-homework1/README.md

 ### 🛒 Customer Experience

 - **Shopping Cart**: Users can add and reduce items to their personal shopping cart.
+- **Inventory Control**: Real-time updates to the product database via MongoDB.

 ### ⚙️ Technical Highlights